Student-Focused Course Development Program

 The Foundation will not claim any ownership rights to materials, but will ask to post a course syllabus on its website.

-- Be offered least three times, as long it is justified by student enrollment and evaluations;
+- Held at least three times as long as it is justified by student enrollment and evaluations.

-Preference will be given to courses addressing common canine conditions.
+Courses addressing common canine conditions are preferred.
 The strongest applications will provide specific course objectives and evidence (which may be practice-based) of the effectiveness of the suggested approach.

-Please note that students interested in working as general practitioners at for-profit veterinary offices serving local communities are the primary audience for these courses.
+Please note that students interested in working in primary care at for-profit veterinary offices serving local communities are the primary audience for these courses.
 Applications to support shelter medicine initiatives or the like are beyond the scope of this grant program.

 Grants will provide up to $50,000 to cover released faculty time, research assistance, materials, and other typical course preparation costs.
-Overhead costs charges by all levels (university division, department) may not exceed 10% and will count toward the $50,000 maximum award.
+Overhead costs charged by all levels (university division, department) may not exceed 10% and will count toward the $50,000 maximum award.
+A maximum of $40,000 may be allocated to the first year.